Cayce, South Carolina, train collision: Crash

 The collision happened at around 2:35 a.m. in Cayce, about 4 miles southwest of Columbia.
 An Amtrak Silver Star passenger train with 139 passengers and 8 crew on board was traveling south from New York to Miami when it collided with CSX train Q210-03 (Cayce, SC-Smyrna, TN), an empty Autorack train.
 The Silver Star was hauled by GE P42DC locomotive No. 47, while Q210-03 was headed by two GE AC4400CWs, Nos.
 130 and 36.
 As a result of the collision, the lead engine and "several cars" of the Amtrak train derailed, killing 2 crew members and injuring 116 of the 147 people on board.
-The lead locomotive of the CSX train was severely damaged, and has since been scrapped.

 Injured passengers were taken to several local hospitals, but none had life-threatening injuries, according to a Lexington County spokesman.
 Pine Ridge Middle School was established as a shelter for non-injured passengers to remain until alternate transportation was arranged.
 There were at least two fuel leaks from the trains, with an estimated 5,000 USgal of fuel spilled before a hazardous materials team was able to contain the area.